kirscheeh/classificationBenchmark/protocol/protocol.md

 | promethion365 |            -    	|                -	|   5:35:37.829886          |1 day, 14:05:20.470530 |1 day, 9:14:36.672953   	|    1:26:06.232660            	|         -                	|
 | promethion367 | -                 |-                  |5:24:34.567883             |1 day, 9:46:48.769590|1 day, 4:03:14.998929|1:27:05.043035 |- |

-***Table Time: Overview of time consumption for the default runs.*** Cells with a dash symbolize runs that did start or took unreasonable much time to start.
+***Table Time: Overview of time consumption for the default runs.*** Time is given  as hh:mm:ss and if needed, the number of days is stated explicitly in front.
+Cells with a dash symbolize runs that did start or took unreasonable much time to start.
 The time benchmarks can be found in /mnt/fass1/kirsten/result/classification/benchmarks/default. <br> <br>

 |            	| kma            	| ccmetagen      	| clark                 	| centrifuge     	| kaiju          	| kraken2        	| diamond                 	|